 - The developers get to make promises and claims that are difficult or even impossible to guarantee into perpetuity, such as sand replenishment, bluff stabilization, erosion control, trail maintenance and public toilet maintenance that benefit the Resort.
 Is this OK with you?

-- The developers get to disrupt the peaceful nature of the 4-acre Scripps Bluff Preserve by placing buildings and noisy resort activities right next to the preserve.
+- The developers get to disrupt the peaceful nature of the 4-acre Scripps Bluff Preserve (see photos below) by placing tall buildings (46 feet) and noisy resort activities right next to the preserve.
 Is this OK with you?

-- The developers get to advance this project without erecting story poles so the public can see the visual impact of the buildings on the character of the bluff and the views from surrounding homes and streets.
+- NO STORY POLES: The developers get to advance this project without erecting story poles so the public can see the visual impact of the buildings on the character of the bluff and the views from surrounding homes and streets.
 Is this OK with you?

 - The Design Review Board and Planning Commission would be unable to require changes, only make suggestions – according to the developers’ new Design Guidelines in the initiative.

-A “NO” VOTE protects the Preserve and our existing bluff access.
+A “NO” VOTE protects Scripps Bluff Preserve and our existing bluff access.

-A “NO” VOTE protects the entire 16-acre North Bluff and says:
+A “NO” VOTE protects the entire 16-acre North Bluff and provides:

 - NO INCREASED DENSITY.
 The developer’s proposal is completely opposite of the current zoning code in building density (Floor Area Ratio FAR), land use, and design standards.

 Do you want that?
 If not, Vote No!

 - NO STORY POLES?
 NO ENVIRONMENTAL IMPACT or FINANCIAL IMPACT REPORTS?
 NO MARISOL.
 The Developer wants to build this project without story poles, without a binding Environmental Impact Report (EIR), without explaining how low income housing will be managed, and without answering other Del Mar residents’ questions, before the March 2020 election.
 An EIR has been promised but not delivered.
 Do you want that?
 If not, Vote No!